TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_data_types.md

 At first glance, you might think that strings are just a bunch of characters that aren't very useful beyond getting user input and outputting some information to the screen, but like Burt Reynolds passing up the chance to play Han Solo, you'd be wrong.
 Very wrong.
 What were you thinking, Burt?

 #### Double and Single Quotation Marks
 Strings can be formed with either double `""` or single`''` quotation marks, also known as *string literals*.
 They are pretty similar, but there are some differences.
-First, the escape characters that we'll discuss soon work only inside double quotation marks, not single quotation marks.
-Second, string interpolation also works only inside double quotation marks.
+Specifically, string interpolation and the escape characters that we'll discuss soon both only work inside double quotation marks, not single quotation marks.

 #### Concatenation
 In true Ruby style, there are plenty of ways to concatenate strings.